hashicorp/terraform-google-vault/examples/vault-cluster-authentication-gce/README.md

 [auth methods][auth_methods].
 For example, a human can authenticate with a Username & Password or with GitHub.

-Among those methods you will find [GCP][gcp_auth].
+Among those methods you will find the [Google Cloud Auth Method.][gcp_auth].
 The way it works is that Vault understands GCP as a trusted third party, and relies on GCP itself for affirming if an authentication source is a legitimate source or not.

 There are currently two ways a GCP resource can authenticatate to Vault: `gce` and `iam`.
 In this example, we demonstrate the [GCP GCE Auth Method][gce_auth].